-Content marketing has always held an important role for marketers, from white papers and press releases through to social posts and website content.
-Still, in today’s market, it’s critical, and this blog, we’ll explore why.
+Content marketing has always held an important role for marketers, from white papers and press releases to social posts and website content.
+Below we explore why it’s a critical component of successful marketing in today’s market.

 Once published, your content is here to stay, forever.
 It doesn’t have an expiry date and can continue to drive traffic to your site year after year.
 Unlike a sponsored post or magazine advert, content costs little to produce.
 Once it’s out there, it doesn’t need continuous renewals to generate impact.

 Find out more about the impact of inbound marketing and how using lead magnets on your site could help drive conversions.

 Content is available 24 hours a day, seven days a week and requires no payment, no sick and holiday days and no out of hours calls.
 It’s there to be consumed by potential prospects at their leisure, meaning you can generate quality leads day and night.
 Not only this, but the more a visitor browses your content, the more you can learn about them, their interests and their buying potential, making your first phone call all the more informed.